LLMs Show Promise In Secure IC Design

 popularity

-The introduction of large language models into the EDA flow could significantly the time, effort, and cost of designing secure chips and systems, but they also could open the door to more sophisticated attacks.
+The introduction of large language models into the EDA flow could significantly reduce the time, effort, and cost of designing secure chips and systems, but they also could open the door to more sophisticated attacks.

 It’s still early days for the use of LLMs in chip and system design.
 The technology is just beginning to be implemented, and there are numerous technical challenges that must be overcome before the full potential of LLMs can be harnessed.
 Still, it appears they will play a significant role in the future for securing chips and systems.